 Freedom from government tyranny?
 Sure…but, government was also created to keep us free from…government tyranny.

-I’m not trying to be pedantic here, but there are conundrums inherent to the very concept of the freedoms we defend.
+There are conundrums inherent to the very concept of the freedom we defend.
 All we can actually believe in is an idea of freedom, but ideas are not always clearly defined.
-What we are believing in is not a concrete set of principles, but the feeling we get when we consider our own personal identification with that idea.
+Perhaps what we are believing in is not a concrete set of principles, but the feeling we get when we consider our own personal identification with America.
 Good or bad.

 Which brings us back to the flag…